 We read because we have to, and sometimes because we want to; whereas your children are still deciding if reading is something they’re good at or not.
 This is where reading book lists can be useful.

 Encouraging children to read is much easier if it’s something they want to do, rather than something they need to do, or something they have to do.
 Reading lists for elementary, middle and high school pupils can help with selecting appropriate books.

-Books should be enjoyed, not inflicted
+Why books should be enjoyed and not inflicted

 With reading, practice doesn’t make perfect.
 Reading for pleasure is close to perfect.
 Reading for pleasure produces confident readers.

 Michael Rosen said: “It’s great if you can read but the question is: do you read?
 If you do the world is yours.”
 Extensive research proves that children who read for pleasure will gain advantages that last their whole lives.

 Why reading for pleasure is essential for children

 The OECD says “Reading for pleasure is more important for children’s educational success than their family’s socio-economic status.”
 Choice is essential to a child’s sustained reading and reading book lists can help with enabling a child to choose what they want to read.

 Avoid over-praising the procedure of reading.
 To a child, this can seem like a well done for swallowing the medicine.
 It’s justified but nonetheless unlikely to make it more palatable.